JasonLinjc/CRISPR-Net/README.md

 This repository includes a fused long-term recurrent convolutional neural network for predicting the off-targets activities with indels and mismatches in CRISPR/Cas9 gene editing.

 # PREREQUISITE
-CRISPR-Net was conducted by using Python 3.6 and TensorFlow v1.4.1.
-Following Python packages should be installed:
+CRISPR-Net was conducted by Python 3.6 and Keras v2.2.4 (Using TensorFlow 1.12 backend) Following Python packages should be installed:
 <ul>
 <li><p>scipy</p></li>